 - The psychology of the cosmetic patient

 - Assessing prospective patients for cosmetic procedures

-These presentations were designed as training sessions to raise awareness levels in cosmetic practitioners about the psychological factors motivating people to undergo cosmetic procedures (for example, Botox; injectable fillers; liposuction) and their expectations of outcome.
-The CET project was discussed and attendees were invited to engage with the CET modules and guidance via the project website.
+These presentations were designed as training sessions to raise awareness levels in cosmetic practitioners about the psychological factors motivating people to undergo cosmetic procedures (for example, Botox; injectable fillers; liposuction) and their expectations of the outcome.
+The CET project was discussed, and attendees were invited to engage with the CET modules and guidance via the project website.

 Nichola delivered the prestigious B K Rank Keynote Address at the Plastic & Reconstructive Surgery Congress, Melbourne, May 30th 2019.
-In the opening presentation of the Congress entitled 'Don't Eat the Marshmallows and other techniques for improving standards of patient assessment' the 500 attendees (plastic and reconstructive surgeons) were informed about the CET project and the link to the project materials was given.
+In the opening presentation of the Congress entitled 'Don't Eat the Marshmallows and other techniques for improving standards of patient assessment' the 500 attendees (plastic and reconstructive surgeons) were informed about the CET project, and the link to the project materials was given.
 Nichola & Alex Clarke also delivered a Body Image workshop for 60 surgeons.
-The CET website was given to attendees as an illustration of authoritative evidence based training materials for healthcare professionals
+The CET website was given to attendees as an illustration of authoritative evidence-based training materials for healthcare professionals

 At a Keynote Address at the BAPRAS Annual Conference, 26th June 2019, Bournemouth, UK, entitled 'Between a Rock & a Hard Place: Challenges for Plastic Surgery in 2019' Nichola described the CET project to over 125 plastic and reconstructive surgeons from the UK and overseas.
 The project was offered as an example of good practice in translating research evidence to clinical settings.

 European Cleft and Craniofacial Congress 12 - 15 June, Utrecht, Netherlands